Valery Shmukler: Biography

-Shmukler was born on June 26, 1946, in the city of Krasnoyarsk, USSR.
+Shmukler was born on 26 June 1946, in the city of Krasnoyarsk, USSR to Jewish parents.
 His family moved to the city of Kharkiv in 1949.
 His father, Samuel I. Shmukler was a mechanical engineer and worked all his life in the construction and mounting trust No. 86 as a chief mechanic.
 His mother, Shklovskaya Asya Abramovna was a chemist and the head of the laboratory at the pharmaceutical institute.
 In 1964 he entered the Kharkiv Institute of Civil Engineering (now – Kharkiv National University of Building and Architecture) in faculty "Industrial and Civil Engineering", from which he graduated in 1969.
 After graduating in civil engineering from 1969 to 1986, he worked in the Kharkovproekt consistently occupying positions from the engineer to the chief of the department, and from 1986 to 1990, in the Ukrgorstroyproekt, where he occupied positions from the head of technical department to the deputy chief engineer of the institute.
 In 1977, he defended his PhD thesis and, in 1997, his thesis for technical sciences.
-Since 1990, Shmukler has been working at O. M. Beketov National University of Urban Economy (ex – Kharkiv National Academy of Urban Economy), consistently occupying positions of professor of building structures and chief of building structures department (since 2012).
+Since 1990, Shmukler worked at O. M. Beketov National University of Urban Economy (formerly Kharkiv National Academy of Urban Economy), consistently occupying positions of professor of building structures and chief of building structures department (from 2012).
+Valery Shmukler died on 3 November 2023, at the age of 77.

 Work in state design institutes

-After graduating from the Kharkiv Institute of Civil Engineering, Shmukler, from 1969 to 1990, worked in the research and design institutes Kharkovproekt (1969–1986) and Ukrgorstroyproekt (1986–1990) where he held various high positions, such as head of the technical department and deputy chief engineer of the institute.
+After graduating from the Kharkiv Institute of Civil Engineering, Shmukler, from 1969 to 1990, worked in the research and design institutes Kharkovproekt (1969–1986) and Ukrgorstroyproekt (1986–1990) where he held various positions such as head of the technical department and deputy chief engineer of the institute.
 During his time in Kharkovproekt, he created one of the first computation centers and computer-aided design of industrial and civil structures in Ukraine.
 Under his leadership and direct participation, a number of CAD software systems were created.
 These developments were the basis of his dissertation for the degree of candidate of technical sciences "flat concrete casing research work."
 The work suggested and developed new accounting methods for physical and geometrical nonlinearities in solving the problems of static stability of membrane covering.
 Also, in these years, Shmukler co-authored a series of CJC (Complex Kharkiv Series) for the construction of large sixteen residential buildings and was one of the organizers of a network of data centers roses State Construction Committee of Ukraine.
 Over the years of work in the GUI (Ukrgorstroyproekt), Shmukler was one of the pioneers in creating and developing youth and housing construction in Ukraine.
 After the 1988 Armenian earthquake, Vitalii actively reconstructed housing that had welfare and cultural purposes.
 He was one of the first to engage in implementing the industrial facilities of reinforced concrete and metal spatial structures in buildings and structures of the country.